East Carolina Pirates: Women's soccer

 The women's soccer team represents East Carolina University in NCAA Division I college soccer and competes in the American Athletic Conference.
-The Pirates are coached by former West Virginia Wesleyan alumnus and North Carolina Wesleyan College coach Rob Donnenwirth, and play their home games in Stewart Johnson Stadium, a 1,000-seat stadium located in Greenville, North Carolina.
+The Pirates are coached by Emily Buccilla, and play their home games at Bill Clark Homes Field at Johnson Stadium, a 1,000-seat stadium located in Greenville, North Carolina.
 The stadium opened on August 19, 2011.
-The stadium was selected as one of the hosts for the 2020 NCAA Division I Women's Soccer Tournament and 2020 NCAA Division I Men's Soccer Tournament.
+The stadium was selected as one of the hosts for the 2020 NCAA Division I Women's Soccer Tournament and 2020 NCAA Division I Men's Soccer Tournament.The Pirates won the 2024 American Conference Tournament Championship with a 1–0 win over No. 19 Memphis, reaching their first ever NCAA Tournament.
+The team ultimately lost in the opening round to No. 14 South Carolina.